hexanal/fredmercy-blog/entries/2019-04/2019-04-13/the-wandering-mind.md

 type: journal
 ---

 `7:51pm:` Eventually, I will need to try and produce something, anything.
 Just get the ball rolling, start something.
-Too much time to think isn't ideal; what's ideal is having time to dedicated oneself wholly to a hobby, to a given goal, or a project.
+Too much time to think isn't ideal; what's ideal is having time to dedicate oneself wholly to a hobby, to a given goal, or a project.

 Right now I'm dancing around, trying to find my place.
 I'm stretching, trying to a most comfortable position, like a cat digging its paws in a pillow for far longer than necessary — and seemingly for no reason.
 I find myself doing things that are absolutely not related to the goals I had previously set for myself.
 I find myself changing my mind overnight.
 Nothing in my life seems to point to any particular direction, my life-plan an abstract painting of a flowchart diagram, full of recursion, dead-ends, overlap, and no visible end point.